HCS‑16 Standard: Floras - AppNet Accounts

 Profile Schema

 Flora accounts extend the canonical HCS‑11 profile schema.
-Refer to that standard for the authoritative definition of required fields such as type
+Refer to that standard for the authoritative definition of required fields such as type, members, threshold, and topics, as well as storage guidance.

 Key Requirements: